A Density Independent Formulation of Smoothed Particle Hydrodynamics: Numerical Experiments

 \subsection{Kelvin-Helmholtz Instability Tests}

 After the work by \citet{Agertz+2007} which demonstrated clearly that the standard SPH cannot deal with the Kelvin-Helmholtz instability correctly, many researchers proposed modifications of SPH to solve the problem (see \S \ref{sec:intro}).
-In this section, we investigate how our new SPH handles the Kelvin-Helmholtz instability.
+In this section, we investigate how DISPH handles the Kelvin-Helmholtz instability.

 We prepared a two-dimensional computational domain, $0 \le x < 1$ and $0 \le y < 1$.
 The periodic boundary condition was used.
-The density is
+The initial density is

 We used equal-mass particles.
 The numbers of particles in the high and low dense regions are 131072 and 65522, respectively.
 We set $P = 2.5$ and $\gamma = 5/3$.
 The high and low density regions had the initial velocities of $v_{x,h} = 0.5$ and $v_{x,l} = -0.5$ in the $x$ direction, respectively.